hakkudeus/Air-Alert/Readme.md

 ⁴ Most modern motherboards include it by default, however on pre-AT machines or MS-DOS 3.10 (etc) it will require a setup solution to change date/time, if you have the chip.

 ⁵ An installer will attempt to add own if none found and insert a SET value to autoexec.bat, in case you never/don't use mTCP stack.
+# Pre-packaged contents
+If you have decided to download a pre-built package by me, you may have noticed it comes in two variants:
+- IMA Floppy Image - authentical 1.44M image for retro workstation;
+- ZIP Archive - for modern machines to be run out-of-box;
+Their contents should be the same, including the app itself, "promo" materials, help files and installers.
+It does **not** come with source code.

 # Outro
 You contact me here through:
 * the Issues page,